Kalan-Lab/lsaBGC/README.md

 Additional, information pertaining to installation can be found at: [Installation Guide](https://github.com/Kalan-Lab/lsaBGC/wiki/01.-Installation)

-A small test case is provided here and can be run after installation by simply issuing (takes around ~6 minutes using 4 cores):
+A small test case is provided here and can be run after installation by simply issuing (takes around ~6 minutes using 4 cpus/threads):

 ```
-# Warning: uses 4 cores!
+# Warning: uses 4 cpus/threads!
 bash run_tests.sh
 ```